yzluka/Drown_which-cannot-fly/Readme.txt

     4. Reconstruct.py: Visualization of the information map.
 Can be used to compare with the result given by GT-testing_bw.png.
 We can visually find that we have some ROI being hidden and some False positive (FP) start to appear on the product map.
 This fits exactly with the nature of a typical output from a Neural Network.

+    5. Normalizer.py: Turn the information map from raw data into NN-like output(0-1 range)